 Vergennes in Addison County, Vermont — The American Northeast (New England)

 Location.
-44° 10.048′ N, 73° 15.213′ W. Marker is in Vergennes, Vermont, in Addison County.
-Marker is at the intersection of Main Street (Vermont Route 22A) and Macdonough Drive, on the right when traveling west on Main Street.
+44° 10.182′ N, 73° 15.495′ W. Marker is in Vergennes, Vermont, in Addison County.
+Marker can be reached from Macdonough Drive 0.3 miles west of Main Street (Vermont Route 22A).
 Touch for map.
-Marker is affixed to the Bixby Memorial Library.
-Marker is at or near this postal address: 258 Main Street, Vergennes VT 05491, United States of America.
+Marker is in this post office area: Vergennes VT 05491, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Vergennes Pump House (approx. ¼ mile away); Commerce at the Crossroads (approx. ¼ mile away); World War Memorial (approx. ¼ mile away); The Bixby Memorial Free Library (approx. 0.3 miles away); Early Life Along Otter Creek in Vergennes (approx. 0.3 miles away); Commodore Thomas Macdonough (approx. 0.3 miles away); Vergennes 150th Anniversary (approx. 0.3 miles away); Veterans Memorial (approx. 0.3 miles away).
 Touch for a list and map of all markers in Vergennes.

 More about this marker.
 Marker is located in a small park near the water with an adjacent marina.

 Categories.
 Industry & Commerce • War of 1812 • Waterways & Vessels •